mpdf/mpdf.github.io/index.md

 - <a href="{{ "/about-mpdf/credits.html" | prepend: site.baseurl }}">Credits</a>
 - <a href="{{ "/about-mpdf/licence.html" | prepend: site.baseurl }}">Licence</a>

+## Development

-- <a href="https://github.com/mpdf/mpdf">GitHub repository</a>
+- <a href="https://github.com/mpdf/mpdf">GitHub repository of mPDF library</a>
+- <a href="https://github.com/mpdf/mpdf.github.io">GitHub repository of the documentation of the mPDF library</a>

 ## Acronyms

-These are the most used acronyms throughout this manual.</p>
+These are the most used acronyms throughout this manual.

 - <acronym>CJK</acronym> - Chinese-Japanese-Korean languages
 - <acronym>HTML</acronym> - Hypertext Markup Language (code used to display Internet pages)